 Read on to find out exactly what strawberry companion plants will work best for you in your garden or flower bed!
 This guide for companion planting strawberries will encourage your sweet fruits’s growth, helping it grow to its full potential pest-free.
 Find out what plants make great strawberry companions and what plants to keep away.

 Strawberries can be tricky to grow from seed, to grow from bare root plants, and even to transplant established plants.
+Check out this guide for growing new strawberry plants using runners.
 They are zone hardy for zones 3-10.
 In cooler zones, it is recommended to mulch the strawberries in the colder months to avoid winter kill.
 There are many different factors that come into play in successfully raising strawberry plants including soil composition, spacing, hours of sunlight, heat intensity, and moisture, and pest pressure.

 Strawberry companion plants will help to improve your chances of having multiple successful harvests, to establish strong and healthy plants, and to avoid dreaded pests like ants and slugs.

 Companion planting is a simple way to get the most out of your garden.
 Gardening with companion planting in mind can help you to improve the nutrients in your soil, provide shelter or a space to climb, attract beneficial insects and pollinators and even repel unwanted pests.
 Companion gardening stretches beyond the confines of conventional gardening to orchards, trees and shrubs, grains, grasses, and other field crops.

 Weed Prevention: Certain crops provide fast growing ground cover that help to suppress surrounding weeds.
 Try to alternate upright crops with sprawling plants to keep weeds at bay in your garden.